Staying Sharp Over the Summer

 Studies show that summer reading loss is a reality that has a profound impact on student learning.
 The ability to read well affects learning in all subject areas.
 Research points to several important considerations when making decisions about summer reading.
 One consideration is the need for practice of this critical academic skill.
 Practice builds fluency and speed, both of which are critical for comprehension.
-The importance of summer reading lies not only in what a student reads but also the engagement in the act of reading.
-Students are more likely to read books during the summer if they are assigned texts that are memorable, meaningful, and accessible.
+Furthermore, numerous studies have shown that students begin to lose higher level math skills when not practiced over a series of months.
+In order to avoid this and keep the student prepared for the next school year, the Archbishop Hannan Math Department assigns course specific worksheets.

 With these considerations in mind, we have established the following procedure for summer assignments at Archbishop Hannan High School:

 - Follow guidelines specified by English, Foreign Language, and Math departments for turning in completed work, as listed in their respective pages on this site.

 - All students will read the required book for the English course in which the student is enrolled.